Second-order cybernetics: Initial development

 Second-order cybernetics took shape during the late 1960s and mid 1970s.
 The 1967 keynote address to the inaugural meeting of the American Society for Cybernetics (ASC) by Margaret Mead, who had been a participant at the Macy Conferences, is a defining moment in its development.
 Mead characterised "cybernetics as a way of looking at things and as a language for expressing what one sees", calling on cyberneticians to assume responsibility for the social consequences of the language of cybernetics and the development of cybernetic systems.
-Mead's paper concluded with a proposal directed at the ASC itself, that it organise itself in the light of the ideas with which it was concerned.
+Mead's paper concluded with a proposal directed at the ASC itself, drawing on an earlier suggestion to the Society for General Systems Research (now the International Society for the Systems Sciences], that it organise itself in the light of the ideas with which it was concerned.
 That is, the practice of cybernetics by the ASC should be subject to cybernetic critique, an idea returned to by Ranulph Glanville in his time as president of the society.

 Mead's paper was published in 1968 in a collection edited by Heinz von Foerster.
 With Mead uncontactable due to field work at the time, Foerster titled the paper "Cybernetics of Cybernetics", a title that perhaps emphasised his concerns more than Mead's.
 Foerster promoted second-order cybernetics energetically, developing it as a means of renewal for cybernetics generally and as what has been called an "unfinished revolution" in science.
 Foerster developed second-order cybernetics as a critique of realism and objectivity and as a radically reflexive form of science, where observers enter their domains of observation, describing their own observing not the supposed causes.

 The initial development of second-order cybernetics was consolidated by the mid 1970s in a series of significant developments and publications.
-These included: the 1974 publication of the "Cybernetics of Cybernetics" book, edited by Foerster, (Note: Note that Foerster has two publications with the title "Cybernetics of Cybernetics" - the 1974 book and a 1979 paper.) developed as a course option at the BCL examining various texts from cybernetics according to the principals they proposed; autopoiesis, developed by biologists Humberto Maturana and Francisco Varela; conversation theory, developed by Gordon Pask, Bernard Scott and Dionysius Kallikourdis; radical constructivism, developed by Ernst von Glasersfeld; and other explorations of self-reference, including Foerster's eigen-forms and Glanville's theory of objects.
+These included: the 1974 publication of the "Cybernetics of Cybernetics" book, edited by Foerster, (Note: Note that Foerster has two publications with the title "Cybernetics of Cybernetics" - the 1974 book and a 1979 paper.) developed as a course option at the BCL examining various texts from cybernetics according to the principles they proposed; autopoiesis, developed by biologists Humberto Maturana and Francisco Varela; conversation theory, developed by Gordon Pask, Bernard Scott and Dionysius Kallikourdis; radical constructivism, developed by Ernst von Glasersfeld; and other explorations of self-reference, including Foerster's eigen-forms and Glanville's theory of objects.